UK says it will make Hamas a banned terrorist organisation | Law-Order

 - United Kingdom

-The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organisation.
+The British government said Friday that it intends to ban the Palestinian militant group Hamas as a terrorist organization.

 Home Secretary Priti Patel, who is in charge of law and order issues, said on Twitter that she had “acted to proscribe Hamas in its entirety.”
 She said the group “has significant terrorist capability, including access to extensive and sophisticated weaponry, as well as terrorist training facilities.”
-Foreign Secretary Liz Truss tweeted that “Hamas will be proscribed as a terrorist organisation,” saying the move “will help tackle the scourge of antisemitism.”
-A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group.
+Foreign Secretary Liz Truss tweeted that “Hamas will be proscribed as a terrorist organization,” saying the move “will help tackle the scourge of antisemitism.”
+A ban, which must be approved by Parliament, would make it illegal in Britain to be a member of Hamas or to express support for the group, with a maximum penalty of 14 years in prison.

+The government said it hoped the banning order would be approved by Parliament within the week and take effect Nov.
+26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)